ldwilker10/predicting_diabetes_project/README.md

 ### Regarding the Best Model Scores:

-Train and test scores were very close in value indicating that there was not any signs of underfitting or overfitting with the model.
+Train and test scores were very close in value indicating that there were not any signs of underfitting or overfitting with the model.
 While the test/accuracy score was not the best of all models, it's score of 0.904 is still adequate.
 Having a score of 0.904 indicates that out of all the predictions the model made, 90.3 % were correct.
 This includes true positives (individuals with diabetes) and true negatives(individuals without diabetes).

 Recall: The model's overall recall score was 0.833 which means that out of all of the individuals/patients that actually had diabetes, the model correctly identified 83.3 % of those.